kevgo/text-runner/documentation/configuration.md

 # Configuration

-You can configure TextRunner via a configuration file.
+You can configure TextRunner via command-line options or a configuration file.

+## Creating a configuration file

-To create one, open a terminal, go to the folder where you want to configure TextRunner, and run:
+To scaffold a config file, open a terminal, go to the folder where you want to configure TextRunner, and run:

 <a textrun="run-console-command">